giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 Week 07 - TDD and Documentation
 ---------------------

-Final week of part 2, discuss TDD and generate documentation.
+The final week of part 2, discuss TDD and generate documentation.

 **Teacher activities**